SyncfusionExamples/University-Enrollment-Dashboard-Using-.NET-MAUI-Charts/README.md

 - Annotations: Add text or images at points of interest for clarity.

 ### Gender Distribution (Semi‑Doughnut Chart)
-**Chart Used: SfCircularChart → DoughnutSeries**
+- **Chart Used: SfCircularChart → DoughnutSeries**
-Why we used it: Diversity is a critical enrollment metric.
+- **Why we used it**: Diversity is a critical enrollment metric.
 A semi‑doughnut chart reduces visual weight while clearly showing proportions across Female, Male, and Other categories.

 **Key Features**
 - Chart types: Supports pie and doughnut series for flexible visualization.